 2. Minimizing Security Risks

-The cost of mismanaging data security can be very damaging to your organisation.
+The cost of mismanaging data security can be very damaging to your organization.
 Both in terms of the actual cost and the damage to reputation.

 The OCC stated Morgan Stanley did not properly manage the third-party company it has hired to carry out the work and ensure that all personal data was removed.

-This shows just how fundamental data governance is to minimising data security risks.
-So, while the data/information security discipline ensures that the organisation’s data is safely guarded, data governance ensures that the right people and systems have the right access.
-It ensures organisation-wide data accessibility in a controlled manner, among many other things.
+This shows just how fundamental data governance is to minimizing data security risks.
+So, while the data/information security discipline ensures that the organization’s data is safely guarded, data governance ensures that the right people and systems have the right access.
+It ensures organization-wide data accessibility in a controlled manner, among many other things.

 3. Improving Data Quality